OCLC-Developer-Network/devconnect2018-idm/tutorial/tutorial-06.md

         - if present, use it to get a valid Access Token
     4. Check for Authorization code
         1. if present, use it to get a valid Access Token
-         - if request succeed go on your way
+         - if request succeed, set the Access token as an app variable and go on your way
          - if request fails, render error page template
     5. If none of the above, redirect the user login